Gauss–Bonnet theorem: Interpretation and significance

+If the compact surface has a boundary, the theorem states, again somewhat surprisingly, that the total curvature of the surface can be calculated from the curvature of just the boundary along with the surface's Euler characteristic.

 Compactness of the surface is of crucial importance.
 Consider for instance the open unit disc, a non-compact Riemann surface without boundary, with curvature 0 and with Euler characteristic 1: the Gauss–Bonnet formula does not work.
 It holds true however for the compact closed unit disc, which also has Euler characteristic 1, because of the added boundary integral with value 2π.

 As an application, a torus has Euler characteristic 0, so its total curvature must also be zero.
 If the torus carries the ordinary Riemannian metric from its embedding in R^{3}, then the inside has negative Gaussian curvature, the outside has positive Gaussian curvature, and the total curvature is indeed 0.
 It is also possible to construct a torus by identifying opposite sides of a square, in which case the Riemannian metric on the torus is flat and has constant curvature 0, again resulting in total curvature 0.
 It is not possible to specify a Riemannian metric on the torus with everywhere positive or everywhere negative Gaussian curvature.